 Our benefit percentages range from 80% to 90% and we are excited that there are no confusing sub-limits.
 We have also included cover for dental illnesses, behavioural problems, and specialised therapies as standard*.

 Consider taking out pet insurance to protect your pet and your wallet from the costs of unexpected injuries or illnesses.
-Find out more about
+Find out more about ExtrasJar Pet Insurance or get a quote now.

 The information in this article is general in nature as it has been prepared without taking account of your objectives, financial situation or needs.
 You should consider the relevant Product Disclosure Statement (PDS) & Target Market Determination, and obtain appropriate financial and taxation advice, before making a decision about whether ExtrasJar are right for you.

 *ExtrasJar Pet Insurance is subject to exclusions, such as Pre-existing Conditions.
-Please see our (PDS) for more details
+Please see our (PDS) for more details.

 Photo by BRUNO CERVERA on Unsplash